 For more information or to request a DVD of the play, please contact us via one of the below options.

 In the 1780s, at a time of great change on Dartmoor, roads and houses are built, moorland is enclosed and conifer forests replace the native scrub.
 But how did the improvers’ dreams of turning the Moor into an agricultural prairie impact its wild inhabitants?
 And would the new roads really prepare the way for prosperity on Dartmoor?

 “Wolf’s End”, a new drama by MED Theatre’s Wild Nights Young Company, explores this period of development and integrates the legend of the last wolves to be killed in Britain, rumoured to have been shot on Dartmoor at this time.

 The performance will include a showing of the youth company’s short film ‘The Last Wolf’.
-The evening is truly a celebration of young local talent; the 13-19 year old participants of MED Theatre’s youth company have researched and scripted both the film and play, and composed their own music.
+The evening is a celebration of young local talent; the 13-19 year old participants of MED Theatre’s youth company have researched and scripted both the film and the play, and composed their own music.

 To book your tickets please contact MED Theatre’s office by emailing firstname.lastname@example.org or call 01647 441356.

 MED Theatre has kicked off its new year-long music project for young people – Dartmoor Rivers – with a workshop by composer and writer Gerard McBurney.
 Supported by a grant from The Michael Tippet Musical Foundation, this project will enable its young participants to receive training in music composition, and explore the subject of Dartmoor rivers as inspiration.
 The project will culminate in a concert of the young people’s compositions in Autumn 2018.

 September 23rd and 24th 2017, 6pm

 Bellever Forest car park (PL20 6TU)